danielabar/meblog/src/markdown/displaying-file-names-for-multi-file-inputs-with-stimulus.md

 **Update the Controller**

 It might seem natural to add `photos: []` to `pet_params`, but two things complicate that.
 First, assigning `photos` through `pet.update` replaces the entire attachment collection rather than appending to it.
 A user adding one photo to a pet that already has three would lose the existing three.
-Second, we want users to remove individual existing photos when editing, which the form (assembled later) handles with a checkbox per attached photo:
+Second, we want users to have the ability to remove individual existing photos when editing, which the form (assembled later) handles with a checkbox per attached photo:

 ```erb
 <%# app/views/pets/_form.html.erb %>